-“He fought to the end,” MHPS Chief Andy McGrogan says, “He was a warrior.
+“He fought to the end,” MHPS Chief Andy McGrogan said.
+“He was a warrior.
 He just didn’t have the same tools that the other guy did.”

-With his last breaths, the father asked Steinke why he was doing this, which came with a chilling response.
+With his last breaths, Marc Richardson asked Steinke why he was doing this, to which Jeremy replied:

 “It’s what your daughter wanted.”

 After her parents were dead, Jasmine and Jeremy searched out her 8-year-old brother, Jacob.
 He was asleep in bed.
 Jacob was stabbed fives times and then had his throat cut from ear-to-ear.
 He would be found surrounded by blood-soaked stuffed toys.

 Jasmine would later testify that her brother pleaded for his life and emitted a gurgling sound when she stabbed him.
 She said that Jeremy was the one who slit the little boy’s throat to “finish him off.”
 She would say that she killed her brother because she found it too cruel for him to live without their parents.

 After the family was dead, Jasmine and Jeremy fled the scene.

 Insp.
 Brent Secondiak, a staff sergeant with the Medicine Hat Police Service at the time, got the call from dispatch about the neighbour kid who was pretty sure he’d seen bodies in the basement of the house next door.
 Secondiak approached the scene, his tactical gearon, and entered the house thinking he could possibly save a life.
 In the home, he find two bodies in the basement and a body upstairs.
 Secondiak called other backup officers to the scene and a homicide investigation was swiftly underway.

 The police soon realized someone from the home was missing, 12-year-old Jasmine.